SJSU Catholic Newman Center

 Jesus Christ, in His abundant love and mercy, established the Sacrament of Confession, so that we as sinners can obtain forgiveness for our sins and reconcile with God and the Church.
 The sacrament “washes us clean,” and renews us in Christ.

 “Each person must discover his or her own personal vocation and respond to it with generosity.”— Pope John Paul II

 Have you ever wondered what you're called to do in life?
 Need some help with your discernment?

 Please Contact Fr.
-Ritche about Vocations
+Andrew C. Nguyen about Vocations @

 The Newman Team